ISSF 10 meter air pistol: Range and target

-During the last few decades, these paper targets have been gradually replaced by electronic target systems, immediately displaying the results on monitors.
+During the last few decades, these paper targets have been gradually replaced by electronic target systems, which immediately display the results on monitors.
 When using these systems, actual scoring lines are not printed, but the location of the impact hole (which can be determined acoustically) is automatically converted into corresponding scores by a computer.
 ISSF rules now require the use of these systems in top-level competitions.
 They are generally used in other international competitions as well, and in some countries they are even common in national competitions.

 Equipment

-To promote comfortable and accurate shooting from a standing position match air pistols must have fast lock times, shoot practically recoilless and vibration-free and exhibit minimal movement and balance shifts during discharge.
-The pistol must also be able to be tailored by adjustable user interfaces and various accessories to individual shooters personal preferences.
-Combined with appropriate match pellets the pistol has to produce a consistent 10 ring performance, so a non maximal result during the initial phase can be attributed to the participant.
+To promote comfortable and accurate shooting from a standing position, match air pistols must have fast lock times, shoot with little recoil or vibration, and exhibit minimal movement and balance shifts during discharge.
+The pistol must also be able to be tailored by adjustable user interfaces and various accessories to an individual shooter's personal preferences.
+Combined with appropriate match pellets, the pistol must produce a consistent 10-ring performance so that a non maximal result during the initial phase can be attributed to the participant.